MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

    ![Add New Analysis](./images/ona-subgroup-analysis.png)

-3. Optionally, in **Specify the Network Boundary Condition**, select either single or multiple network boundaries and one or more HR attributes to focus your analysis on.
+3. Optionally, in **Specify the Network Boundary Condition**, you can select either single or multiple network boundaries and applicable HR attributes.
+With multiple boundaries, you can only select one HR attribute.
+If you want to analyze more, create new analysis for each.

+   >[!Note]
+   >Metrics download is the only option available for multiple network boundaries.
+No visuals are available, however you can create them with new analysis.

 4. In **Select Employee Level Metrics**, select which employee level metrics, such as Boundary Spanning or Bridging Index to analyze in the graph.
 5. In **Select Group Level Metrics**, select the group HR attributes and group metrics to analyze in the combined or grouped view.
 See [Node Measures](#node-measures) for more details about these options, such as [Boundary spanning](#boundary-spanning) and [Influence Index](#influence-index).
 6. In **Compute Options**, select the checkbox if you want to also analyze the monthly data for network and group level metrics.

+   >[!Note]
+   >This option is unavailable for the multiple network boundaries option, because multiple network boundaries and multiple time periods cannot be done in the same calculation.
+This also avoids long run times.

 7. Select **Submit** to create the graph analysis.
 The system will process the analysis, which is complete when the Status changes to a green check mark.

 ## To view a saved graph